 Tag Archive for: Greener Visuals

-These two have made a life together fostering their shared love of the outdoors and wild foods.
+This engaged couple has made a life together fostering their shared love of the outdoors and wild foods.
 They work hard for that lifestyle.
-Both are part of the talented staff at the Gallatin River Lodge, him as a sous chef and her as the kitchen garden and reservations manager for events, and with any job in the service industry, long hours (especially in the summer) can make personal time challenging to harness especially when your partner might not have the same schedule as you.
+Both are on the talented staff at the Gallatin River Lodge.
+Kyle works as a sous chef and Brianna is the kitchen, garden, and reservations manager for events.

-For them, life doesn’t get much better than when they are walking the banks of the Gallatin River near their home with their dog and finding wild morel mushrooms to turn into fancy meals.
-The more we talked, the clearer it became that that would be the recipe for the perfect evening and theme for our portrait photographic experience.
+For this engaged couple, life doesn’t get much better than when they walk the banks of the Gallatin River near with their dog and find wild morel mushrooms to turn into fancy meals.

-I traveled out to their property West of Bozeman where we explored the river bottom together.
-Within an hour, we had found a heaping bowl full of blond morel mushrooms and had made some really fun, personal photos of them in their happy place with their pup.
-Being an aficionado of foraging and cooking wild game meat myself, I joined them for a riverside campfire dinner where I photographed them in their zone, creating together in their outdoor, fireside kitchen with uncontrollable smiles on their faces.
-They sautéed our morel mushrooms with garlic, spices, and asparagus then artistically dished them onto a perfectly grilled moose backstrap donated by yours truly and prepared by Kyle.
+Being an aficionado of foraging and cooking wild game meat myself, I joined them for a riverside campfire dinner.
+I loved photographing them creating together in their outdoor, fireside kitchen with uncontrollable smiles on their faces.
+These two were in their creative culinary zone.
+Kyle sautéed our prized morel mushrooms with garlic, spices, and asparagus then artistically dished them onto a perfectly grilled moose backstrap (donated by yours truly) prepared by Kyle.

 We ate like kings and queens that night.

-With our bellies full of delicious food and a couple of microbrews, these two snuggled up into their hammock and Kyle played blues riffs on his guitar as the sun set over the mountains.
-It was a perfect way to enjoy a Montana summer evening.
-I love the energy and the life these two have created together.
-I think their bond together really shines through these photographs.
+With our bellies full of delicious food and a couple of microbrews, we savored the moment.
+To close out our time together, I had these two snuggle up into their hammock.
+Kyle is also a musician and he played blues riffs on his guitar for us as the sun set over the mountains.
+It was a perfect way to enjoy a relaxing Montana summer evening.

 Congrats again on your engagement Brianna and Kyle.
 Wishing you two a lifetime of happiness! -M